Toyota Supra in motorsport: JGTC/Super GT

 Since first appearing in 1994, Toyota has raced the JZA80 Supra as a GT500 race car in the JGTC series.
-Beginning with a four-cylinder 2.1-liter turbocharged 4T-GTE mounted onto a stock bodyshell with wide arch body kit and spoiler.
+Beginning with a four-cylinder 2.1-liter turbocharged 503E (3S-GT) mounted onto a stock bodyshell with wide arch body kit and spoiler.
 Over the years, as demands for expensive GT1 race specials became common, the JGTC regulation drifted away from FIA rules, as a result, the Supra has progressively underwent numerous changes over the years, most noticeable, the numerous body changes and by the late 1990s, the Supra used a developed version of the 3SG, which was developed from the IMSA engine and similar to the 3SGTE engine found in the Toyota Corolla WRC car.

 By the early 2000s, for the benefit of torque, the Supra moved on to 3UZ-FE V8 engine.

 Altogether, the Supra has taken the drivers' title five times in 1997, 2001, 2002, 2005, and 2021, and the teams' title two times in 1997 and 1999.
 Despite being out of production since 2002, factory teams continued to use JZA80 Supras with continued successes.
 The car's swansong competitive year was in 2006, when it was used by Toyota Team Tsuchiya and Toyota Team SARD.
 From 2007 till 2019, Toyota was represented in the GT500 by its luxury brand Lexus and its line of GT cars, such as the SC430 and LC500.
 However, from 2020 onwards, Toyota began using the Supra again in both the GT500 and GT300 series.

 In 2000, the Falken team entered the 24 Hours Nürburgring race with the 2-liter turbo version.
 Modified for the race around the clock the car made it up to the 6th place when an accident ended its race in the early morning.

 In 2020, the Supra returned to the GT500 class in Super GT, replacing the Lexus LC.
 GT300 team Saitama Toyopet GreenBrave also introduced a V8 engined GT300-spec Supra for 2020, replacing the Mark X that the team had fielded since 2017.
 Both GT500 and GT300 iterations took victory in their respective classes at the first race of the 2020 season in Fuji.

 In the 2021 Super GT Series, the Toyota Supra GT500 raced by TGR Team au Tom's won the 2021 Championship in the GT500 class, driven by Yuhi Sekiguchi and Sho Tsuboi.
 The team overcame a 16-point deficit in the final round of the season to win the championship.

+The 2023 Super GT Series resulted in championship victories for the Toyota GR Supra in both classes.
+The GR Supra GT500 raced by TGR Team au TOM'S won the championship in the GT500 class, driven by Sho Tsuboi and Ritomo Miyata, while the GR Supra GT300 raced by Saitama Green Brave won the championship in the GT300 class, driven by Hiroki Yoshida and Kohta Kawaai.

+Again in 2024, TGR Team au TOM'S won the championship in the GT500 class for a consecutive year, with drivers Sho Tsuboi and Ritomo Miyata.